 I’m still actively searching for an agent or a publisher for my YA Christian novel.
 I continue my search because I am not a fan of self-published or Indie published books, but I’ll save those thoughts for a different post.

 These suggestions might help you if you are on the same quest that I am.

-I know God works in mysterious ways, and my on Tuesday proves it to once again.
-This week I was praying about finding a more recently published book similar to the one I have written.
+I know God works in mysterious ways, and my experience on Tuesday proves.
+I was praying about finding a more recently published book similar to the one I have written.
 I had two hours to kill before teaching my monthly Bible study at a retirement community, so I went to a nearby library and selected several magazines to read.
-I sat in a chair in a quiet corner.
-After I sat I noticed a book on the table near me.
+I sat on a chair in a quiet corner.
+After I sat, I noticed a book on the table near me.
 I felt urged to look at it, but I thought, “Why should I look at this book?
 I can’t check it out.
-I don’t have a libary card for this library.”
+I don’t have a library card for this library.”
 I looked at a magazine, but I felt someone telling me to look at the book.
-I put down the magazine and grabbed the book .”Twelve” a YA book published in 2007.
-A humorous book.
-The story told by a twelve year-old-girl with a sassy attitude.
+I put down the magazine and grabbed the book.”Twelve” a humorous YA book published in 2007.
+The story is told by a twelve-year-old girl with a sassy attitude.
 A book similar to mine.
 Do you think God put that book on the table for me?
 I do.

 I plan to read “Twelve,” contact the agent and hopefully have a successful query.

 Even if this agent’s query goes into my reject file, I am still encouraged because this small help from God reminds me that God represents me and my labors.
 Whatever I do for him is not in vain.

 Keep praying.
 Look for God’s answers.